Using Site Templates

 Intranet Site: Provides a preconfigured site for an intranet.
 The Home page displays the activities of the members of the site, search, a language chooser and a list of the recent content created in the intranet.
 It also provides 3 additional pages for Documents and Media, Calendar and external News obtained through public feeds.

-Suppose we need to create the following three sites for Nose-ster’s internal use: Engineering, Marketing, and Legal.
+Suppose we need to create the following three sites for the Lunar Resort’s internal use: Engineering, Marketing, and Legal.
 These should be private sites that are only accessible to members of these respective departments.
 We could design each site separately but can save ourselves some work if we create a site template to use instead.

-From the list of site templates, click on the Department site template that you created.
-Then click on the Open site template link to begin adding pages and portlets and configuring the layouts.
-When you click this link, the site template opens in a new browser tab or window.
+From the left menu, select the Pages section and click Site Pages.
+Then click on the View Pages button to begin adding pages and portlets and configuring the layouts.
+When you click this button, the site template opens in a new browser tab or window.
 For our example, we would like our site template to include four pages.
 First, we’d like a Home page with the Activities, Announcements, and Calendar portlets.
 Next, we’d like a Documents and Media page with the Documents and Media portlet.
 Finally, we should create a Wiki page with the Wiki and Tag Cloud portlets and a Message Boards page with the Message Boards and Tag Cloud portlets.
-When you’re done creating and configuring the pages of your site template, just close the browser tab or window that opened when you clicked Open site template.
+When you’re done creating and configuring the pages of your site template, just close the browser tab or window that opened when you clicked View Pages.
 Changes to site templates are automatically saved as you make them, so you don’t need to return to the Site Templates page of the Control Panel and select Save.

-Figure 3.13: You can see the name of the site template you’re currently editing
+Figure 3.12: You can see the name of the site template you’re currently editing.

 It’s possible for site template administrators to add, update, or delete site template pages.
-Changes made to a site template can be propagated to sites whose pages sets are linked to the site template.
+Changes made to a site template can be propagated to sites whose page sets are linked to the site template.
 Such a link is created when you create a site based on a site template and leave the Enable propagation of changes from the site template box checked.
-To disable or re-enable this link for a site, select the site in the Control Panel’s context menu selector.
-Then click on Site Settings and uncheck or recheck the Enable propagation of changes from the site template checkbox.
-You can can also access the Site Settings interface via the Dockbar by clicking Manage → Site Settings.
+To disable or re-enable this link for a site, select the site from My Sites in the Dockbar.
+Navigate to Admin → Configuration to open the Site Settings page and uncheck or recheck the Enable propagation of changes from the site template checkbox.
 In this section, we explain the propagation of changes from site templates to sites and discuss the options available to site administrators and site template administrators.

 If a site’s page set has been created from a site template and the propagation of changes from the site template is enabled, site administrators can add new pages but cannot remove or reorder the pages imported from the site template.
 If a site has both pages imported from a site template and custom site pages, the site template pages always appear first; custom pages added by site administrators appear after the site template pages.
 Only site template administrators can remove, reorder, or add site template pages.
 Site administrators can add or remove custom site pages.
 They can also reorder custom site pages as long as they’re all positioned after the site template pages.
 Site template administrators cannot add, remove, or reorder custom site pages.